 This is a type of tax levied on the individuals whose income falls under the taxable category (2.5 lakhs per annum).
-The Indian Income Tax Department is governed by CBDT and is part of the source of funds that the government uses to fund its activities and serve the public.
+The Indian Income Tax Department is governed by CBDT and is part of the Department of Revenue under the Ministry of Finance, Govt. of India.
+Income tax is a key source of funds that the government uses to fund its activities and serve the public.